Skip to content

 Wild camping the Lake District | © National Trust Images/Joe Cornish

-There’s a long tradition of wild camping in the Lake District but it's important to know the difference between true wild camping and illegal fly camping.
+There’s a long tradition of wild camping in the Lake District but there's a difference between true wild camping and illegal fly camping.
 Please read these guidelines carefully to help you decide whether wild camping is right for you or whether an established campsite would be a better option.

 Stay out of sight and for only one night